As an Amazon Associate, I earn from qualifying purchases.

 - Do not clean out the saucepan.
 Heat the other two tablespoons of vegan butter in the same saucepan.
 Add in chopped shallots and saute until shallots are tender and translucent and slightly browned -about 5 minutes.

-- Add in coconut cream, cornstarch, and nutritional yeast.
+- Add in coconut milk, cornstarch, and nutritional yeast.
 Continue to cook for a couple of minutes or until bubbly and slightly thickened.

 - Add to the potato mixture and with an immersion blender, blend until mostly smooth.
 If you do not have an immersion blender, add the coconut cream and shallots to a blender and blend till smooth.
 Then add in about half of the potato mixture and continue to blend.

 - Pour blended potato mixture into the prepared 9x13 pan.
-Sprinkle buttered, seasoned bread cubes on top.
+Bake uncovered for 30 minutes.

-- Bake uncovered for 20-25 minutes or until crisp and lightly browned.
+- Take out of the oven and sprinkle seasoned bread crumbs on top.
+Continue to bake uncovered for another 15-20 minutes or until breadcrumbs are crisp and lightly browned.
 Sprinkle lemon zest on top of baked casserole.
 Let cool slightly before serving.